Griffith J. Griffith: Crime

-While vacationing in Santa Monica on September 3, 1903, Griffith shot his wife in the presidential suite of the Arcadia Hotel, as she knelt on the floor before him.
+While vacationing in Santa Monica on September 3, 1903, Griffith shot his wife Tina Mesmer Griffith in the presidential suite of the Arcadia Hotel, as she knelt on the floor before him.
 The shot did not kill her, but she was left disfigured and lost her right eye.
 Griffith was charged with assault with a deadly weapon with intent to commit murder.
 The prosecution was led by Henry T. Gage, former governor of California.
 Griffith was defended by attorney Earl Rogers, whose cross-examination of the veiled Mrs. Griffith revealed that her husband—generally thought to be a teetotaler—was in fact a secret drunk who was subject to paranoid delusions.
 Griffith was convicted of a lesser charge, assault with a deadly weapon.
 The judge sentenced him to two years in San Quentin State Prison, and a $5,000 fine, instructing that he be given "medical aid for his condition of alcoholic insanity".
-He served time from April 5, 1905, to December 6, 1906.
+He served time from April 5, 1905 to December 6, 1906.

 On November 4, 1904, while he was in jail, Mrs. Griffith was granted a divorce on the grounds of cruelty, and she was awarded custody of their 16-year-old son Vandell.
 The court also stated that G. J. Griffith would pay for his son's education at Stanford University.
 The decree was made in the record time of four and a half minutes.